 - To provide training to employees on the risks

 When considering how to control the risks it is imperative that you follow the hierarchy of control:

 - Eliminate vibration exposure by changing the work processes

 - Reduce the transmission of vibration into the hand

-- Reduce the durations of exposure (including job rotation)
+- Reduce the duration of exposure (including job rotation)

 - Keep warm and dry